Trail 7B starts from Stafal, just before the grocery store, see photo from Google Street View:

 The dam as seen from the top of trail 7B, the trail comes to it from the right

 At the dam, the trail forks: 6B continues straight to the Orestes Hutte, we abandon it and continue on 6A/7B to the left.
-Just ahead is another fork in the road: the 6A trail we are on continues straight ahead, toward the Mantua refuge.
+A little further on is another fork in the road: trail 6A, which we are following, goes straight ahead, toward the Mantova refuge.
 We again take the road to the left, along 7B, now no longer shared with other trails.

 The junction between trail 6A and 7B